-As a diverse global organisation, the following UK Bridgestone entity also forming part of the Bridgestone Corporation, (but not a BSEU subsidiary) is subject to the Act.
-As a Bridgestone Corporation entity, Bridgestone Aircraft's statement remains consistent with the BSEU commitments detailed here.
+As a diverse global organisation, the following UK Bridgestone entity also forming part of the Bridgestone Corporation, (but not a subsidiary of BSEU) is subject to the Act.
+As a Bridgestone Corporation entity, Bridgestone Aircraft's statement remains very consistent with the BSEU commitments detailed here.

-Bridgestone Aircraft Tire (UK) Limited a subsidiary active in the handling of new or retreated aircraft tyres for the civil commercial aviation.
-The entity is providing those services to Bridgestone Aircraft Tire (Europe) SA on the UK territory through a site near Heathrow airport, England.
+Bridgestone Aircraft Tire (UK) Limited, a subsidiary active in the handling of new or retreated aircraft tyres for the civil commercial aviation.
+The entity is providing those services to Bridgestone Aircraft Tire (Europe) SA on the UK territory.